Physical Properties of Cement – Significance and impacts

 The fineness of cement – Physical properties of cement

 The Fineness of cement is the measure of the particles of cement or the specific surface area of cement.
 The hydration rate of cement is directly related to its fineness.
 The higher the fineness of cement higher the specific surface area available per unit volume of cement. ie More area is available for cement and water action (hydration).
 This increases the rate of hydration and early gaining of strength in concrete.
-Bleeding can also be reduced by an increase in the fineness of the cement.
-But this in turn leads to dry shrinkage which can be managed by using more water.
+We can reduce bleeding in concrete by increasing the fineness of the cement.
+However, when we make the cement finer, we may cause dry shrinkage.
+We can manage this shrinkage by adding more water to the mix.

-Fineness can be determined by using a sieve analysis test, air permeability test or a sedimentation method.
+You can determine fineness using a sieve analysis test, air permeability test, or sedimentation method

 The soundness of cement – Physical Properties of Cement

 The cement manufacturing quality also has a very serious impact on cement quality.
 Inadequate heating can leave excess lime in cement.
-Even though cement plants have full-fledged quality labs to check the ingredients in detail, still cement has to be checked for its soundness before being used for any structure.
-Le Chatelier apparatus is used to test the soundness of cement.
+Even though quality labs in cement plants thoroughly check the ingredients, we still have to check cement for its soundness before using it in any structure.
+We use the Le Chatelier apparatus to test the soundness of cement.

 Causes of Unsoundness of cement